 This adds another question type to change it up from the multiple choice and true/false questions within the AES assessments.

-The Reinforce phase includes student-directed projects that enhance understanding and expand on concepts and skills.
+The Reinforce phase is made of student-directed projects that enhance understanding of concepts and skills.

-Students can work individually or in groups to complete projects that require them to apply what they have learned and expand on concepts.
+In this phase, students work either individually or in groups to complete projects that require application of the module’s concepts.

 For example, in the Digital Citizenship module, the Ethical Issues with Intellectual Property Rights is a research project that requires students to research a topic, answer questions, and present about it.